How Iceland is handling the COVID-19 pandemic

 Visitors are encouraged to follow simple precautionary guidelines when travelling in Iceland.

 This means frequent hand-washing and social distancing — keeping at least 2 metres (6 ft) between you and other people.
 That shouldn’t be too hard in one of the least densely populated countries of the world.

-Tour companies, museums, shops, bars, and restaurants are offering disinfectant and/or gloves to its customers and are making sure to clean surfaces thoroughly after each client.
-Masks are available to purchase at some shops and pharmacies but they are not and have not been mandatory to use in Iceland except on public transportation and in places where the 2-metre rule cannot be upheld.
+Tour companies, museums, shops, and restaurants are offering disinfectant and/or gloves to its customers, and are making sure to clean surfaces thoroughly after each client.
+Masks are now mandatory in most shops and pharmacies as well as on public transportation.

 Many of Iceland’s private spas — as well as tour companies and hotels — are offering discounts or other deals on entry to alleviate the closures’ financial costs.